 Clare Harland (MBACP, Dip.
 Couns.)

-I am a qualified counsellor based in Central and North London who works one to one with adults experiencing a range of issues, including anxiety, depression, stress, loss, identity crises and relationship problems.
+I am a BACP-registered counsellor who works one to one with adults experiencing a range of issues, including anxiety, depression, stress, loss, identity crises and relationship problems.
 I support people to navigate uncertainties and upheavals in their lives, reflect on emotions, behaviours and relational patterns that are causing them difficulty, and explore ways forward.

-Sessions are weekly and last for 50 minutes, and I offer short-term counselling (typically 6-12 sessions to focus on a specific issue), and longer-term or open-ended counselling in two locations: Kentish Town and King's Cross/Euston.
+Sessions are weekly and last for 50 minutes, and I offer short-term counselling (typically 6-12 sessions to focus on a specific issue), and longer-term or open-ended counselling.

-If you are interested in finding out more, please email me at email@example.com to arrange an initial consultation, during which we can explore what you wish to gain from counselling and cover any questions you may have.
+If you are interested in finding out more, please email me at firstname.lastname@example.org to arrange an initial consultation, during which we can explore what brings you to counselling, cover any questions you might have, and discuss how we might work together.

 Training, qualifications & experience